WieseChristoph/cs-music-control/README.md

 ## Description

 This program expects that your background music is already playing.
 It will pause the music when a round starts and unpause when you are dead or in between rounds.
-It simulates pressing of the media-keys so make sure they do what they should (on Windows this should work without a problem).
+It simulates pressing of the media-keys so make sure they do what they should.

 > [!WARNING]
 > This program does not detect quitting from matches, so it will stay in the state it was before quitting.